dme65/pySOT/docs/options.rst

       crashed or was never carried out by the strategy.
 Returns True if the point was removed and False if the removal failed.
     * make_points(npts, xbest, sigma, subset=None, proj_fun=None): This is the method
-      that proposes \textit{npts} new evaluations to the strategy.
+      that proposes npts new evaluations to the strategy.
 It needs to know the number of points to propose, the best data point evaluated so far, the preferred sample radius of the strategy (w.r.t the unit box), the coordinates that the strategy wants to perturb, and a way to project points onto the feasible